Cooling Tower Water Treatment

-Evaporative Cooling Water Treatment
+Evaporative Cooling Tower Water Treatment

 Corrosion and Scaling Prevention

 To prevent this problem various products are used that may modify the crystals, disperse the crystals, or increase the threshold at which they form thus preventing of scaling of a heat exchange surface.
-Another issue that arises in evaporative cooling systems is corrosion.
+Another major issue that arises in evaporative cooling tower systems is corrosion.

-Talk To Our Water Management Experts
+Talk To Our Water Treatment Experts

-Of course, this is just a brief overview of thinking about how to treat cooling water.
+Of course, this is just a brief overview of thinking about how to treat cooling tower water.
 Your FCT Water Representative would love to answer any further questions you may have about other treatment options and steps in the process of a complete water treatment program.

 Let’s Talk About Your Water